TeamProjectGiveYu/GraduationProjectGiveYu/README.md

 <h2>🧐 About The Project:</h2>
 <br>
-In This GiveYu Mobile App we will allow users to :
+In This GiveYu Mobile App we will allow Users to :

 *   Sign-up using (name, phone number and email ),
 *   Log-in using ( email and password ).